zack314/VibeVoice/README.md

 ```

 ## FAQ
-Here is the translated and polished version of your FAQ:

 #### Q1: Is this a pretrained model?
 **A:** Yes, it's a pretrained model without any post-training or benchmark-specific optimizations.
 In a way, this makes VibeVoice very versatile and fun to use.